On Existence of Truthful Fair Cake Cutting Mechanisms: Risk-Averse Truthful Proportional Mechanisms with Connected Pieces

 \section{Risk-Averse Truthful Proportional Mechanisms with Connected Pieces}

-Since an entire envy-free allocation is always proportional and Algorithm~\ref{alg:rat_ef} is entire, Algorithm~\ref{alg:rat_ef} is risk-averse truthful and proportional.
-In this section, we are looking for risk-averse truthful proportional mechanisms that satisfy the \emph{connected pieces} property.
+We have seen that Mechanism~\ref{alg:rat_ef} is proportionally risk-averse truthful.
+However, each agent may receive a union of quite many intervals instead of a single interval.
+This is undesirable in many applications where people want a contiguous piece of resource, e.g., dividing a piece of land, allocating meeting time slots.
+In this section, we are looking for proportionally risk-averse truthful mechanisms that satisfy the \emph{connected pieces} property.
 That is, we require that each agent must receive a connected interval of the cake.
-Notice that this property is desirable in many applications, e.g., dividing a land.

-There are many existing algorithms that output proportional allocations with connected pieces.
-Two notable algorithms are \emph{the moving-knife procedure}~\cite{dubins1961cut} and \emph{Even-Paz algorithm}~\cite{even1984note}.
-We will see in this section that both algorithms are not risk-averse truthful.
-In particular, the moving-knife procedure is not even weakly risk-averse truthful.
-We conclude this section by proposing a risk-averse truthful proportional mechanism with connected pieces.
+Many existing algorithms output proportional allocations with connected pieces.
+Two notable algorithms are \emph{the moving-knife procedure}~\cite{dubins1961cut} and \emph{the Even-Paz algorithm}~\cite{even1984note}.
+We will see in this section that both algorithms are not proportionally risk-averse truthful.
+In particular, the moving-knife procedure is not even risk-averse truthful.
+We conclude this section by proposing a proportionally risk-averse truthful mechanism with connected pieces.

 \paragraph{Moving-knife procedure} Let $a_i=\frac1nv_i([0,1])$ be agent $i$'s proportional value.
 The moving-knife procedure marks for each agent $i$ a point $x_i$ such that $[0,x_i)$ is worth exactly $a_i$ to agent $i$.
 Then, the algorithm finds the smallest value $x_{i^\ast}$ among $x_1,\ldots,x_n$, and allocates $[0,x_{i^\ast})$ to agent $i^\ast$.
 Next, for the remaining part of the cake $[x_{i^\ast},1]$, the algorithm marks for each of the $n-1$ remaining agents a point $x_i'$ such that $[x_{i^\ast},x_i')$ is worth exactly $a_i$ to agent $i$.
 The algorithm then finds the smallest value $x_{i^\dag}$ among those $n-1$ $x_i'$s, and allocates $[x_{i^\ast},x_{i^\dag})$ to agent $i^\dag$.
-This is repeated until the $(n-1)$-th agent is allocated an interval, and then the last agent get the remaining part of the cake.
+This is repeated until the $(n-1)$-th agent is allocated an interval, and then the last agent gets the remaining part of the cake.
 It is easy to verify that each of the first $n-1$ agents receives an interval that is worth exactly his/her proportional value $a_i$, while the last agent may receive more than his/her proportional value.